 The message you want to send is that your respect hard work.
 Praising kids for following through when things get difficult, for making a sustained effort, for trying things they’re not sure they can do successfully, can all help teach them the pleasure of pushing themselves.
 Praise for good grades that come easily can make kids feel they shouldn’t have to exert themselves.

 Help them see the big picture

 For older kids who have developed an understanding of delayed gratification, sometimes simple reminders of their long-term goals can help push them.
 It can help many high school seniors who slack off after getting into college to remind them that they could lose their acceptance if their grades drop too much, or they might not be prepared for college courses.
-“Linking school up with their long-term goals can make the work feel more personally fulfilling,” explains Dr. Fuhrman.
+“Linking school up with their long-term goals can make the work feel more personally fulfilling,” explains Dr. Phillips.

 Let them make mistakes

 No one can get A’s on every test or perfect scores on every assignment.
 While kids need encouragement and it’s healthy to push them to try their best, know that setbacks are natural.
 Sometimes the only way kids learn how to properly prepare for school is by finding out what happens when they’re unprepared.

 One way to take a little tension away from your relationship with your child is finding an older student (either at their school or a nearby college) to help him out with work.
 Most will charge pretty low rates, and the fact that they’re closer to your kid’s age may make it more likely he’ll listen to what they say.